hiisk/hiisk/README.md

-# hiisk: Data Engineer
+##  Hi There I'm hiisk:wave:

-- 컴퓨터공학과 진학 후 전공강의를 수강하고 데이터를 다루는 일에 흥미를 느껴 직업으로 하게 되었습니다.
+- After entering the Department of Computer Engineering, I took major lectures and became interested in handling data, so I became a professional.
-- 2020년 9월 처음 파이썬을 배운 후 관련 여러가지 프로젝트를 진행하였습니다.(딥러닝/머신러닝/컴퓨터비젼)
+- After learning Python for the first time in September 2020, I worked on various related projects.(DL/ML/CV)
-- 현재 메가스터디 교육 입시서비스팀 데이터파트에서 근무하고 있습니다.
+- I am currently working in Data Part of the Megastudy Education Admissions Service Team.

-# :star:Tech Stack : Techs that I've used at least once
+## :star:Tech Stack : Techs that I've used at least once

 <h3 align="center"> :diamond_shape_with_a_dot_inside:Tech :diamond_shape_with_a_dot_inside:</h3>